bisdn/bisdn.github.io/network_configuration/static_routing.md

 ## Static route example

-Here we show a simple example of using static routes on four nodes.
-Two switches and two servers, as shown on the figure below.
+Here we show a simple example of using systemd-networkd to configure static routes on two switches and two servers.

 #
 #  +-------------------------------------------+   +-------------------------------------------+